rkiesi/simple-bwserver-for-dd/otlp-test/readme.md

 ```

 Now, open the URL *http://<your-host>:16686* with you browser to follow the metrics and spans sent by our BWCE application.

+## Using TIBCO provided BWCE Monitoring Application **BWCEMon**

+The above ways to monitor the behaviour of an BWCE application are not able to provide insiht on the business integration application inner workings.
+The TIBCO provided BWCE monitoring application is better suited to show execatly the needed KPIs for a BusinessWorks application.
+For Setup of BWCEMon please follow the documentation for your environment:
+* [TIBCO BusinessWorks Container Edition Application Monitoring and Troubleshooting](https://docs.tibco.com/pub/bwce/2.8.0/doc/pdf/TIB_bwce_2.8.0_application_monitoring_troubleshooting.pdf) - Application Monitoring on Docker
+* [TIBCO BusinessWorks Container Edition Application Monitoring and Troubleshooting](https://docs.tibco.com/pub/bwce/2.8.0/doc/pdf/TIB_bwce_2.8.0_application_monitoring_troubleshooting.pdf) - Setting Up BWCE Application Monitoring on Kubernetes

+A list of measures available for BWCEMon and via OpenTelemtry is available at [OpenTelemetry Tags From Palettes](https://docs.tibco.com/pub/bwce/2.8.0/doc/html/Default.htm#bwce-app-monitoring/opentracing-tags-fro.htm).